HiTechGen/Ani2Cmd/README.md

 # Ani2Cmd
 ________________________________________
 # Introduction
->This program allows the user to play animated video in batch file.
+>I present you a program that allows the user to play animated video in batch file.

 # Showcase
+>Archive extraction and video play.
 ________________________________________
 ![](.github/prev1.png)
 ________________________________________